engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 You can replace the font-family with whatever font your theme is using.

+= Can I display multiple Twitter feeds? =

+Twitter recently announced a Twitter API that offers a limited number of API requests for a $100 monthly fee.
+Right now, we’re working on integrating our plugin with this new API which would allow for more features.

+If you’d like to display tweets from only one source, we’ve got your back.
+As a free user of Custom Twitter Feeds, you can showcase your tweets from 1 user timeline feed at NO cost to you.

+Want to embed multiple Twitter feeds from different user timelines?
+This is a feature of the [Pro version](https://smashballoon.com/custom-twitter-feeds/?utm_source=twitter-free&utm_medium=readmefile&utm_campaign=twitter-liteupgrade&utm_content=MultipleTwitterFeeds) of the plugin, which allows you to show tweets from multiple user timelines, moderate and filter your feeds, and more!

 = Differences between the free version and Pro version of the Custom Twitter Feeds plugin =

 The main differences between the free version and Pro version of the Custom Twitter Feeds plugin are listed below.
 The extra features available in the Pro version are as follows:

 - Display photos, videos, and gifs in your Tweets, with support for 3rd party services such as YouTube, Vimeo, Vine, and SoundCloud
+- Show tweets from multiple users in the same Twitter feed
 - View Twitter media in a pop-up lightbox directly on your site
 - Display Tweets in a multi-column Masonry layout
 - Display your Twitter feed in rotating Carousels / Slideshows
+- Ready-made Twitter feed templates so you don’t have to build your feeds from scratch
 - Twitter Cards (rich, standout links) are displayed in Tweets for links that support them
-- Create advanced Twitter "Search" feeds or use the "Mentions" timeline
+- Combine Twitter feeds of multiple user timelines
-- Combine Twitter feeds of multiple types (i.e. User feeds and Hashtag Twitter feeds combined)
+- Update Twitter feeds and sources up to 12x per day
-- Filter feeds by hashtag, word(s), or remove specific tweets
+- Filter feeds by keywords, or add/remove specific tweets manually
+- Tweet-specific **moderation system**
 - Autoload more tweets when scrolling to the bottom of the Twitter feed
 - Include Tweet replies ("in reply to")

-You can see the demo of the Custom Twitter Feeds Pro version [here](https://smashballoon.com/custom-twitter-feeds/demo/?utm_source=wordpress&utm_campaign=ctf), and a video screencast [here](https://smashballoon.com/custom-twitter-feeds/#watch-video?utm_campaign=twitter-free&utm_source=readme&utm_medium=watchvideo).
+Try the Pro version [demo here](https://smashballoon.com/custom-twitter-feeds/demo/?utm_source=twitter-free&utm_medium=readmefile&utm_campaign=twitter-liteupgrade&utm_content=Try-Pro-2)

 = I'm receiving an error message when trying to display my Twitter feed =

 If you receive an error message when trying to display your Twitter Feed widget then you can use the error reference below to diagnose the issue and find the relevant solution.

 **Twitter Error:**
-Could not authenticate you
+Unauthorized

 **Causes:**
-- You may be using Twitter access tokens that are not valid - See #1 below
-- You checked the box to enter your own Twitter app information, but one or more of the fields are incorrect - See #2 below

-**Twitter Error:**
-Invalid or expired token

-**Causes:**
-- You may not have entered your Twitter access tokens or they are not valid - See #1 below
+- You may not have connected your site to Smash Ballon or the connection is not valid - See #1 below

 **Twitter Error:**
 Unable to load tweets (with no other explanation)